 What is Manual Underwriting?

-Manual underwriting is a more hands-on review process where an underwriter manually evaluates your loan application.
+Manual underwriting is when the automatic system can’t approve your loan and a human manually underwrites your loan application.
 Unlike automated underwriting systems (AUS), which rely on algorithms and preset criteria, manual underwriting allows for a personalized evaluation.
 It’s used when your loan application doesn’t meet the requirements for automated approval.
 This might be due to:

 - A lower credit score.